CANBUS-9740/Offseason-2024/README.md

   - what could we automate instead of letting the driver do on its own
   - **required**: by the end of the meeting, have a list of suggestions that we could implement.
       - for each suggestion, provide a short explaination of how it could be done
+      - particularly, we care about any way we can automate things such that the driver doesn't have to do it themselves
+      - _example suggestions_:
-      - _example suggestion_: limit the robot drive speed so that the robot. this could be helpful to pervent situations where the driver losses control and the robot turns over.
+          - limit the robot drive speed so that the robot. this could be helpful to pervent situations where the driver losses control and the robot turns over due to high momentum.
-          - this is just an idea for an example
+          - add camera to allow driver to see things the robot does from the camera (maybe see notes better, or the field)
+          - add a second robot operator and split the work between them: one drives, the other operates systems
+          - these are all examples, they are not necessarily required/wanted

 ### Phase 4 - Initial Autonomous